What is transient variable in Java

 /*

-* A class which implements Serializable interface and has a transient variable.
+* A class that implements a Serializable interface and has a transient variable.

 */